Symptom development in children by age and frequency

 - Irritability

-- Significant irritability at 3 years of age was predictive of clinical diagnoses
+- Significant irritability at the age of 3 years was predictive of clinical diagnoses

 - At the age of 6 years (depression, oppositional behavior disorder and functional impairment.
-Irritability also correlated with parental depression and anxiety)12
+Irritability also correlated with parental depression and anxiety)19

-- Significant irritability at 3 years of age was predictive of clinical diagnoses
+- Significant irritability at the age of 3 years was predictive of clinical diagnoses

 - Emotional dysregulation